 use cases where you have multiple deployments running on a shared database

 instance or cluster.

 With infrastructure defined as code or data (Terraform, AWS CloudFormation, etc.), you may have database credentials which lack permissions to create new databases or you do not have control over the database names.
-In these instances, you can set the database name and connection information on a per plugin basis as mentioned earlier.
+In these instances, you can set the database connection configuration on a [per plugin basis] (#connection-configuration-per-plugin).